smithy-lang/smithy-kotlin/docs/design/interceptors.md

      * **When**: This will ALWAYS be called once per _attempt_, except when a failure occurs earlier in the
      * request pipeline.
 This method may be invoked multiple times in the event of retries.
      *
-     * **Available Information**: [RequestInterceptorContext.request] and
-     * [ProtocolRequestInterceptorContext.protocolRequest] are ALWAYS available.
-In the event of retries,
+     * **Modifications**: In the event of retries, the context will not include changes made in previous attempts
-     * the context will not include changes made in previous attempts (e.g. by request signers or other interceptors).
+     * (e.g. by request signers or other interceptors).
      *
      * **Error Behavior**: Errors raised by this hook will be stored until all interceptors have had their
      * `readBeforeAttempt` hook invoked.
 Other hooks will then be skipped and execution will jump to